PatWalters/resources_2025/README.md

 focus appears to be on DNA encoded library (DEL) data.

 [Polaris](https://polarishub.io)
-Polaris aims is to improve the state of benchmarking so ML can have a greater impact on real-world drug discovery scenarios.
+Polaris aims to improve the state of benchmarking so ML can have a greater impact on real-world drug discovery scenarios.
 To start, Polaris hopes to provide a single source of truth that aggregates and provides simple access to datasets & benchmarks.